streathamchess/streathamchess.github.io/_posts/2020-10-15-luck-in-chess.md

 <div class="clearfix"></div>

-{% include ahimage.html url="/assets/ahpics/ah5.png" align="right" %}
+{% include ahimage.html url="/assets/ahpics/ah5.png" %}
 In R5, I knew I'd be facing **Martin
 Smith**, the tournament '2nd seed' (168 ECF).
 He had won in R4 by beating Alan so was half a point ahead of me: only a win would do!
 My